-MRSA will not affect your discharge home and you are no more likely to get an infection than anyone else, However, if you do need antibiotics from your GP in the future it is worth mentioning that you have had MRSA previously.
-Any subsequent inpatient stays in the hospital may require you to have screening tests.
-If you require further information about MRSA, please contact the infection control department.
+MRSA will not affect your discharge home and you are no more likely to get an infection than anyone else.
+However, if you do need antibiotics from your GP in the future, it is worth mentioning that you have had MRSA previously.
+Any subsequent inpatient stays in the hospital may required you to have screening tests.
+If you required further information on MRSA, please contact the infection control department.